Artificial Neural Networks #AILabPage

 What Makes Human Brain So Special – Debunking The Myth

-Human Brain – What makes the human brain so special? why it is so unique? such questions always arise when we start comparing with other species.
-It is a special/critical point of discussion for everyone and a puzzling game of all times as well.
-The human brain has cognitive ability/capacity which is super fit for inventions and discoveries.
-We created a wheel that Artificial intelligence or other animals can’t do.
-The human brain is the biggest achievement in the evolution of living organisms.
+Human Brain: What makes the human brain so special?
+Why is it so unique?
+Such questions always arise when we start comparing ourselves with other species.
+It is a special and critical point of discussion for everyone and a puzzling game of all times as well.
+The human brain has cognitive ability and capacity, which makes it a great fit for inventions and discoveries.

-Brain intelligence is not because of size or weight but the number of neurons.
-Why the human brain has the highest number of neurons (86 billion approx), well that question still doesn’t have any concrete answer yet.
+The human brain is a kind of supreme intelligence that gives directives, knowledge, decisions, and critical thinking processes and consumes lots of energy as compared to its size and weight.
+Brain intelligence is not because of size or weight but because of the number of neurons.
+Why does the human brain have the highest number of neurons (approximately 86 billion)?
+Well, that question still doesn’t have a concrete answer yet.

-Suzana Herculano-Houzel, a neuroscientist (video) found a novel way to count several neurons with the help of a “homogenous mixture” which she referred to as brain soup by dissolving the brain in it.
-In the video, you will find an interesting argument she made with the help of brain soup.
+Suzana Herculano-Houzel, a neuroscientist (video), found a novel way to count several neurons with the help of a “homogenous mixture,” which she referred to as brain soup, by dissolving the brain in it.
+In the video, you will find an interesting argument she made with the help of Brain Soup.

-1. The number of neurons relative to the brain (human) size/weight with other primates may be consistent.
+Neurons in PrimatesThe number of neurons relative to the human brain size and weight in other primates may be consistentSuggests similar neural configurations across species

-The human brain grows in size as it starts consuming more calories and most likely credit goes to the cooked food we eat.
+The human brain grows in size as it starts consuming more calories, and most likely credit goes to the cooked food we eat.

 Quantum Computing and Neural Networks – Debunking The Myth

+The role of quantum computing in AI and machine learning is now a hot discussion topic for every researcher in this field.
+Quantum neural networks would be able to learn much faster as compared to conventional computers, or simply conventional computers cannot achieve this in any practical time limit.
 Quantum NNs would be able to process a million times more data in much less time.
-Still, all these pattern learning and detection would happen based on the huge amount of data.
-Interestingly we do have ways to implement quantum artificial neural networks on IBM’s quantum computers on the cloud.
+Still, all this pattern learning and detection would happen based on the huge amount of data.
+Interestingly, we do have ways to implement quantum artificial neural networks on IBM’s quantum computers in the cloud.

 Points to Note: